» Need Electrical Help? Get a Quick Reply! Ask the Electrician

 - The circuit is in the kitchen 3 outlets, has worked fine up till now.

-This electrical wiring question came from: Bruce, a Homeowner from Herndon, Virginia.
+This electrical wiring question came from: Bruce, a Homeowner in Virginia.

 Thanks for your electrical wiring question Bruce.